Skip to content

 Hop-on Hop-off bus

 A ticket for a Hop-on Hop-off bus tour is included with both passes.
-With both passes you get a Big Bus ticket for one day, which allows you to take the Uptown and Downtown route.
+With both, you get a Big Bus ticket for 48 hours so 2 days, which allows you to take the Uptown and Downtown route.
 This is the perfect way to get to know the city in the first days of your trip.

 Observation deck

-What is great about the passes is that with both you can visit all four observation decks: the Empire State Building, Top of the Rock, One World Observatory and Edge.
-No matter which decks you decide to go to, both passes got you covered.
+What is great about the passes is that with both you can visit: the Empire State Building and Edge.
+Top of the Rock and the One World Observatory are only included in the New York Pass.

 How do the passes work?

 The New York Sightseeing Day Pass and the New York Pass work in the same way.
 The Day Pass is available for 1, 2, 3, 4, 5, 6, 7 and 10 days.
 The New York Pass can be purchased for 1, 2, 3, 4, 5, 7 or 10 days.
 The passes are valid on consecutive days and are activated at the moment you use them for the first time.
 You can visit as many attractions and tours as you wish, with a max of one visit per attraction, per pass.
-You can show the passes on your mobile.
-The New York Pass also offers a physical pass, which you can pick up in New York or can be sent to your home address with the worldwide delivery options.
+You can show the passes on your mobile or print them out.

 Which pass should I choose?